instructlab/community/Maintainer_guide.md

 If you can’t answer, add this snippet:

->I don’t have a great answer for you, but I am going to take this back to our team and have someone get back to you within `<timeframe>` so we can work together to figure out the next steps.
+>I don’t have a great answer for you, but I am going to take this back to our team and have someone get back to you within `<time frame>` so we can work together to figure out the next steps.

 The key is that timeframe at the end.
 Ensure the timeframe is something you can make happen, even if it’s another reply that says you’re still working on getting the information, like this: